-- . bootstrap: gsem ... - . jackknife: gsem ...
+. bootstrap: gsem ...

+. jackknife: gsem ...

 See [R] bootstrap and [R] jackknife.
 If you are fitting a multilevel model, be sure to use bootstrap's and jackknife's cluster() and idcluster() options to obtain a correct resampling.
 If you have a crossed model, you cannot resample in both dimensions; there is no solution to that problem, and therefore you cannot use the bootstrap: or jackknife: prefix.
+In addition, these prefixes are not allowed with models that have categorical latent variables because the categories of the latent variables (the latent classes) could change meaning from one sample to another, making it impossible to compute proper standard errors.

-In [SEM] intro 4, we gave reasons for why you might want to choose one method/technique over another.
+In [SEM] Intro 4, we gave reasons for why you might want to choose one method/technique over another.
 In that section, we did not draw the clear distinction between method and technique that we draw here.